What constitutes a "Pre-med" major at Fitchburg State?

 - Supervisors at any volunteer agencies where you have worked

-Contact Dr. Govindan early and arrange for the letters of recommendation to be sent to him so that he can submit the composite letter in a timely manner.
+Contact Dr. Keiser at email@example.com or Dr. Maldari at firstname.lastname@example.org early and arrange for the letters of recommendation to be sent to them so that they can submit the composite letter in a timely manner.

 When should I apply to medical school?